jgporter24/Work_Day_Scheduler/README.md

 ## Use
 This is a great way to track your work day and save your todo list and watch the colors to ensure you stay on task.

+## Thank You
+Thank you to my classmates, office hours, and tutors for help on this assignment!